astronomer/docs/astro/best-practices/deploy-with-api.md

 ### DAG-only deploy

 The following script allows you to update only your DAG files.
-Refer to [DAG deploys](deploy-dags.md) to learn the details about how Astro deploys DAGs.
+Refer to [Deploy DAGs](deploy-dags.md) to learn the details about how Astro deploys DAGs.

 1. Make a `POST` request to the `Deploy` endpoint to create a new `deploy` object.
-In your call, specify `type` as `DAG_ONLY`.
+In your request, specify `type` as `DAG_ONLY`.
 Store the values for `id` and `dagsUploadURL` that are returned in the response to use in the following steps.

         This action creates an object that represents the intent to deploy code to a Deployment.
 See the [Astro API documentation](https://www.astronomer.io/docs/api/platform-api-reference/deploy/create-deploy) for request usage and examples.